 Holiday Volunteer Opportunities

-You can still make a difference while social distancing.
+Still taking extra precautions?
+You can make a difference even while social distancing.
 Learn more about virtual volunteer opportunities and other good deeds you can do from home.

 What kinds of charitable holiday giving will you be doing this year?
 Tell us in the comments.